gnolang/ecosystem-fund-grants/PixelBeans.md

 Twiiter: https://twitter.com/PixelBeanStudio
 Website: Website: Demo development

-### The title: PixelBeans - The largest number of NFT experimental projects in the world, everyone can get a unique blockchain color through NFT.
+### The title: PixelBeans - The largest number of NFT experimental projects in the world, we are trying give everyone some unique NFTs.

 ### Grant type: Builder